Newport artist to paint three striking murals in city's library

 Work on the murals is set to take place within the next few weeks, with work on refurbishment set to finish soon.

-Consumersmith said: “I was commissioned by Rachel Jones in the council to paint three large murals in the newly refurbished library and museum in John Frost Square.
+Consumersmith said: “I was commissioned by Urban Circle to paint three large murals in the newly refurbished library and museum in John Frost Square.

 “I can't say too much about the artwork, except it will involve some inspirational people throughout Newport’s history and will be big, bold and very colourful.”

-Consumersmith has been commissioned by the council to paint three murals in Newport Central Library.
+Consumersmith has been commissioned by Urban Circle to paint three murals in Newport Central Library.
 Picture: Consumersmith

 Consumersmith recently painted murals in businesses across Newport, such as Arcadia Coffee house, Slipping Jimmy’s bar and grill, 35mm creative agency and his tribute to Ryan O’Connor in Bar Apple in Maindee.